TOM-SWE: User Mental Modeling For Software Engineering Agents: Offline Benchmark Experiments

 \subsection{Cost Efficiency of ToM Agent}

 For each ToM base model (GPT-5 \textit{nano}, GPT-5 \textit{mini}, GPT-5, Claude~3.7, Claude~4), we run the \texttt{TomCodeAct} agent on 100 sampled Stateful SWE-bench instances.
-We then report the \textbf{resolved rate (\%)} alongside the \textbf{average session cost (USD)}, which includes the full end-to-end cost of using the ToM agent during problem solving.
+We then report the resolved rate (\%) alongside the average session cost (USD), which includes the full end-to-end cost of using the ToM agent during problem solving.
 As shown in Figure~\ref{fig:resolved_rate_vs_cost}, even very efficient ToM base models substantially improve performance while adding only a small fraction of the overall session cost.
 For instance, GPT-5 \textit{nano} reaches 38.0\% at only \$0.02 per session.
-The inset compares the average SWE cost per session (\$1.08) with the ToM consultation cost when using Claude~4 (\$0.17), showing that ToM accounts for approximately 16\% of the total.
-Practitioners can choose ToM base models that balances cost and quality for their budget.
+The top axis reports ToM overhead as a fraction of the average SWE cost per session (\$1.08); for example, using Claude~4 as the ToM base adds \$0.17 per session, i.e., about 16\% overhead.